 This three day avalanche safety course follows the AIARE 1: Decision Making in Avalanche Terrain curriculum.
-The course focuses heavily on decision making, choosing appropriate terrain, and understanding avalanche problems.
+The course focuses heavily on decision making, choosing appropriate terrain and trip planning.
 Students will also spend time in snow profiles performing snowpack tests and learn the basics of companion rescue.
 Students leave the course with the tools to safely plan and carry out a trip in the wintertime.